 The S&P 500 index is currently up more than 17% since the start of the year.
 That double-digit gain suggests that 2019 is going to be another great year for investors.

 Even when the stock market is pricey, there are still lots of great businesses to buy.
-So which stocks do we like right now?
-We asked a team of Motley Fool contributors to weigh in and they picked Illumina (NASDAQ: ILMN), Tanger Factory Outlet Centers (NYSE: SKT), Adobe Systems (NASDAQ: ADBE), Whirlpool Corp (NYSE: WHR) and PayPal (NASDAQ: PYPL).
+So which stocks look good right now?
+We asked a team of Motley Fool contributors to weigh in, and they picked Illumina (NASDAQ: ILMN), Tanger Factory Outlet Centers (NYSE: SKT), Adobe Systems (NASDAQ: ADBE), Whirlpool Corp (NYSE: WHR), and PayPal (NASDAQ: PYPL).

 A game-changing enabler of genetic discovery

 Todd Campbell (Illumina): Shares in the gene-sequencing giant Illumina are trading 15% below their 2018 peak, and over the past few weeks, share prices have dropped about 8% on worry over decelerating operating margin.
 You shouldn't ignore this recent slowdown in profitability, but a longer-term view could be more profit-friendly.

 Illumina's first-quarter earnings were hardly bad.
 Revenue rose 8% to $846 million and net income increased 11% to $237 million.
 The company expects revenue to grow 13% to 14% this year, resulting in adjusted EPS of at least $6.63 in 2019.
 That's up from its prior guidance for at least $6.50 per share, and it's up 16% from the $5.72 reported in 2018.